edgarcosta/endomorphisms/README.md

 More detailed information
 --

-A description of the data structures used in the SageMath wrapper can be found in the files `Dicts.md` and `Descs.md` in the directory `documentation/`.
+A further description of the data structures and return values used is given in the directory `documentation/`.

 Credits
 --